Certificate in Arts

 It is also an option if you want to take a few courses for interest, or study part-time.

-The Certificate in Arts is made up of 60 points of courses at 100 and/or 200-level from Bachelor of Arts subjects, and can be awarded in up to two Arts subjects.
+The Certificate in Arts is made up of 60 points of courses from Bachelor of Arts subjects, and can be awarded in one Arts subject if at least 30 points are chosen.

 It can be completed full-time within 6 months, or part-time for up to 5 years.